twoojoo/node-smart-queues/README.md

 ## Stateful

 Smart Queues use an in memory storage system by default (not crash safe), but you can change this setting by using a different storage system.
+When using a safe storage system, the queue will automatically recover the hanging state as the program gets restarted.

 ### File System Storage

 Will save the queue state in the provided file (will create it if it doesn't exist yet).
 The same file can be shared by multiple concurrent queues.

 ```typescript
 const queue = SmartQueue<number>("my-queue")